icedragon668/Restart/README.md

 ## From Boxes 18th 9 2019
-    Got distracted and did the "only commit once" error Must try to make multiple commits as practice for larger projects The idea is to track changes
+    Got distracted and did the "only commit once" error Must try to make multiple commits as practice for larger projects

+    The idea is to track changes
     not to just save the current project
 #### ToDo: Review Box-Sizing more closely

 ## Week One of Restart
     After one week, I feel much better.
-My goal is to in crease commits to 20 daily.
+My goal is to increase commits to 20 daily.
 This will likely mean two small projects a day.

     I am excited to be coding again.
 It feels good.